Leroymilo/FurnitureFramework/doc/Complex Fields/Layers.md

 This is required for a Furniture to work: it needs at least 1 layer (refered to as the "base layer").
 By default, the [Depth](#depth) of the base layer is `{"Tile": 0, "Sub": 0}` instead of `{"Tile": 0, "Sub": 1000}` to match what it was before version 3.0.0 (also it makes more sense).

+Note: Only the first Layer is drawn when the Furniture is placed in a Slot because it is not possible to maintain how Depth is computed in a Slot.

 A layer object has 3 fields:

 ## Source Rect (required) (directional)